 Our competition includes four shell-only ski jackets, and the Flylow Gear Lab Coat proved to be the second highest rated of those models.
 Testers found that it offers a similar level of weather protection and all-around performance as its more expensive competitors, and for this reason, we award it with our Best Buy Shell Jacket Award.
 This highly weather-resistant model is great for skiers who prefer a do-it-yourself layering system, and it wards off the harshest of weather to keep you warm and dry.
 Testers love the large helmet compatible hood and the removable powder skirt that snaps onto compatible Flylow pants for stormy or deep powder days.
 It has excellent ventilation in the form of large open underarm vents and highly breathable eVent fabric, and the pocket layout is user-friendly and designed to not conflict with backpack straps should you take it backcountry skiing.

 The Lab Coat has limited ski specific features; those seeking bells and whistles will be better off looking elsewhere.
 As a shell jacket, the Lab Coat provides little warmth to the user other than protection from the elements.
 That said, we feel that this is an excellent model to top off your resort or backcountry skiing layering system.
-It also boasts clean lines, an athletic fit, and a tech-casual style for $100 less than our Editor's Choice, the Arc'teryx Sabre, and $275 less than the Norrona Lofoten Gore-Tex Pro Shell.
+It also boasts clean lines, an athletic fit, and a tech-casual style for much less than the shell-only competition in this review.

 Read review: Flylow Gear Lab Coat